wso2-extensions/identity-oauth2-grant-rest/docs/README.md

-# WSO2 Identity Server - API Authentication Connector
+# OAuth grant type for multi-factor authentication

 Supported Versions : 5.10.0, 5.11.0, 6.0.0, 6.1.0

-This connector has developed to provide an RESTful API interface for multi-factor authentication with WSO2 Identity Server.
-The connector itself contains its own grant type to get an access token at the end of multi-factor authentication steps.
-This would support Identifier First, Basic Authenticator, SMS OTP and Email OTP authenticators with any number of authentication steps.
+This connector provides an OAuth grant type for multi-factor authentication in WSO2 Identity Server.
+It supports Identifier First, Basic Authenticator, SMS OTP and Email OTP authenticators with any number of authentication steps.

-You can refer to the below use cases of this connector.
+You can refer [here](Use-cases.md) for some use cases of this connector.

-As per the [API spec](https://github.com/DInuwan97/identity-oauth2-grant-mfa/blob/dev-extenssion-features/components/org.wso2.carbon.identity.oauth2.grant.rest.endpoint/src/main/resources/AuthenticationRestAPI.yaml)  this connector contains 3 endpoints namely
+As per the [API spec](../components/org.wso2.carbon.identity.oauth2.grant.rest.endpoint/src/main/resources/AuthenticationRestAPI.yaml)  this connector contains 3 endpoints namely
 `/auth-steps`, `/authenticte` and `/init-authenticator` along with the `/api/identity/authn/v1` request path.

 ## /auth-steps